TacBuild/tac-sdk/docs/sdks/assets.md

 getDecimals(): Promise<number>
 ```

 Gets the number of decimal places for this Jetton.
+The retrieval method depends on the token's origin:

-**Returns:** Number of decimal places (defaults to 9 if not specified)
+- **TON-origin tokens**: Reads decimals from Jetton metadata (defaults to 9 if not specified)
+- **TAC-origin tokens**:
+  - Native TAC tokens: Returns 18 (standard for native blockchain tokens)
+  - ERC20 tokens: Fetches decimals from the ERC20 contract's `decimals()` method

+**Returns:** Number of decimal places based on token origin and type

 #### `checkBalance`